pluggdapps/pluggdapps/docs/configuration.rst

     Default character encoding to use on HTTP response.
 This can be customized for each view (or resource-variant)

+IHTTPRequest
+    Name of the plugin to encapsulate HTTP request.

 IHTTPInBound
     A string of comma seperated value, where each value names a IHTTPInBound plugin.
 Transforms will be applied in specified order.

-IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
-Transforms will be applied in specified order.

-IHTTPRequest
+IHTTPSession
+    Plugin implementing IHTTPSession interface spec.
+Will be used to handle cookie based user-sessions.

+IHTTPResponse
-    Name of the plugin to encapsulate HTTP request.
+    Name of the plugin to encapsulate HTTP response.

 IHTTPLiveDebug
     Plugin implementing IHTTPLiveDebug interface spec.
 Will be used to catch application exception and render them on browser.
 Provides browser based debug interface.

-IHTTPResponse
-    Name of the plugin to encapsulate HTTP response.

-IHTTPSession
-    Plugin implementing IHTTPSession interface spec.
-Will be used to handle cookie based user-sessions.

-IHTTPCookie
-    Plugin implementing IHTTPCookie interface spec.
-Methods from this plugin will be used to process both request cookies and response cookies.
+IHTTPOutBound
+    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
+Transforms will be applied in specified order.